 Transitional housing is available for those clients who qualify.
 There is a waiting list for this limited space. outstanding legal trouble, they cannot have a history of substance abuse unless they have successfully completed treatment and remain clean, the family must be stable and school age children must be enrolled in school, and so on.
 The restrictions are tight, but the need is great, and the houses have waiting lists.

 The shelter averages nearly 500 clients a year, about half of which are children.
 The reasons they come through are as varied as the people themselves and include: domestic violence, substance abuse, and personal tragedy such as a fire.

-Items will be collected at church tomorrow morning.
-If you cannot be there, please call the secretary at 697-7904 to arrange a time for drop off. f customers can’t find it, it doesn’t exist.
-Clearly list and describe the services you offer.
-Also, be sure to showcase a premium service.
+Items will be collected at church on Sunday mornings.
+If you cannot be there, please call the secretary at 697-7904 to arrange a time for drop off.